yacineMahdid/deep-learning-model-explained/googlenet/README.md

             return self.eager_outputs(x, aux2, aux1)
 ```

-The forward function will basically call the forward function, get the 3 output from all three classification heads and return them.
+The forward function will basically call the `_forward` function, get the 3 output from all three classification heads and return them.
-The format of the return, isn't much important for the understanding of the implementation.
+The format of the return, isn't much important for the understanding of the implementation, but you will always have a tuple of 3 output from each head.

 ### GoogLeNet | init
 ```python